Reactive Airway Disease, Reactive Airways Dysfunction Syndrome, Occupational Asthma

 Copyright © Nucleus Medical Media, Inc.

-- Family history of reactive airway disease or asthma
+- A family history of reactive airway disease or asthma

-Occupational exposure to chemicals, smoke, fumes or vapours.
+Jobs with exposure to chemicals, smoke, fumes, or vapors.
 This may include:

 - Fire fighters, police, and other emergency services workers

 - Tightness in the chest

 The doctor will ask about symptoms and health history.
 A physical exam will be done.
 The doctor may ask about things that might have triggered symptoms.

 Tests may be done to look for allergies, infections, lung problems, or chemical exposures.

 The goal is to ease swelling and symptoms.
 One or more medicines may be used, such as: